ScryEngineering/scrygroup.com/content/blog-posts/2020-03-16/coronovirus-update.md

 If you know someone is on the verge of going to work sick because they are struggling to make ends meet try to help them out however you can, this will not only help them but will help strengthen your community and your country.

 We strongly believe that sick leave should always be provided to employees and that governments should enforce this via regulations such that the playing field is level for all businesses.
+This like this are why we think access to basic healthcare is not only important but should also not be tied in any way to employment status, since pandemics do not care who your employer is.

 ## Keep your spirits up